 The University of California Clery Act Policy - Campus Safety and Security Reporting provides that Campus Security Authorities are those individuals "who because of their functional role have an obligation to notify the [UCR Police Department] of alleged Clery Crimes that are reported to or witnessed by the CSA."
-CSA is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution:
+CSA is a Clery-specific term that encompasses four groups of people:

-- 1. Employees who work in a campus police department - 2.
+- 1. Employees who work in a campus police department (UCPD) - 2.
 Staff responsible for security and monitoring access to University buildings - 3.
 Employees designated within institutional campus security policies to receive crime reports, and - 4.
 "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."